divine grace

 Here, someone might argue that Ethical Egoism encourages people to follow certain rules of conduct that help everyone to be happy, because one is better off if everyone obeys these rules.
 Smart Ethical Egoists realize that members of a society have to give up some happiness sometimes to achieve the greatest amount of happiness overall.
 I respond that, at least in many cases, even smart Ethical Egoists will break good rules if they believe that the consequence for them personally will be more positive than negative.
 Thus, a doctor who is a smart Ethical Egoist will lie and say that the purpose of healthcare is primarily to help people be healthy; it is not to make healthcare professionals rich.
 However, he will lie to become richer if he believes that he personally will get away with that lie.
 Maybe he will require his patients to have unnecessary procedures, or prescribe them more expensive drugs to receive kickbacks from pharmaceutical companies.

-I also want to add the following: Ethical Egoism is a selfish philosophy because an Ethical Egoist cares about the happiness of him or herself much more than the happiness of anyone else.
+I also want to add the following: Ethical Egoism is a selfish philosophy because an Ethical Egoist cares about the happiness of her or himself much more than the happiness of anyone else.
 By being an Ethical Egoist, one is constantly thinking in selfish terms: “What is best for me, regardless of how it impacts others?”
 I suspect that when one is constantly thinking in selfish terms, such thinking becomes a strong habit that is very difficult to break.
-Thus, even when an Ethical Egoist wants to always follow selfless rules of conduct (rules of conduct that help everyone be happy) because she or he will be better off if everyone obeys these rules, he or she might find it impossible to consistently do so because she or he actually follows a selfish ethical system.
+Thus, even when an Ethical Egoist wants to always follow selfless rules of conduct (rules of conduct that help everyone be happy) because he or she will be better off if everyone obeys these rules, she or he might find it impossible to consistently do so because he or she actually follows a selfish ethical system.
 Like tends to beget like, and selfish thoughts tend to beget selfish actions.

 Of course, there are other reasons not to be an Ethical Egoist, and I will just briefly mention them to avoid being unnecessarily boring.
 Many human laws reward people for doing good, The Divine is likely to reward relatively good people after death, relatively good people are generally more liked and loved than relatively evil people, doing good makes this universe a better place to live, and one can get more pleasure overall from doing good than from doing evil.
 Furthermore, most human laws punish people for doing evil, The Divine is likely to punish relatively evil people after death, relatively evil people are generally less liked and loved than relatively good people, doing evil makes this universe a worse place to live, and one can get more suffering overall from doing evil than from doing good.

-Utilitarianism is like the best compromise between Ethical Egoism and Ethical Altruism.
-Like Ethical Egoism but to a lesser degree, Utilitarianism stresses that oneself is important; and like Ethical Altruism but to a lesser degree, Utilitarianism stresses that other creatures besides oneself are important.
+Justice Rule Ethics is like the best compromise between Ethical Egoism and Ethical Altruism.
+Like Ethical Egoism but to a lesser degree, Justice Rule Ethics stresses that oneself is important; and like Ethical Altruism but to a lesser degree, Justice Rule Ethics stresses that other humans besides oneself are important.
+It treats all humans equally.

-Kantian Ethics, although it gives some good ethical guidance, has at least three problems that make it less helpful than Utilitarianism.[vii]
+However, Kantian Ethics, although it gives some good ethical guidance, has at least three problems that make it less helpful than Justice Rule Ethics.[x]

 1. “The first difficulty is Kant’s claim that outcomes are irrelevant to doing the right thing. . . .
 It isn’t irrelevant that the choices you make could harm [others]. . . .
 [T]here are times when we can predict pretty accurately what will happen if we do act A versus act B!”
-In other words, unlike Utilitarianism, Kantian Ethics is not focused on happy outcomes rather than following rules that usually lead to happy outcomes.
+In other words, unlike Justice Rule Ethics, Kantian Ethics is not as focused on happy outcomes rather than following rules that usually lead to happy outcomes.

 1. “We aren’t told what to do when rules come into conflict.”
 For example, “[w]e know that doctors have . . . the duty to save lives and the duty to prevent pain. . . .
 [I]f the doctor fulfills the duty to save lives, she will end up prolonging the life of her patient.
 But if she prolongs the patient’s life, she will fail in her duty to prevent the patient’s pain!”
-There is much less conflict in Utilitarianism.
-Utilitarianism has only one rule, The Utilitarian Rule; and it is much easier for one rule to avoid conflicting itself than a group of many rules.
+There is much less conflict in Justice Rule Ethics.
+Justice Rule Ethics has only one rule, The Justice Rule; and it is much easier for one rule to avoid conflicting itself than a group of many rules.
 Also, what was stated before still applies here.
-Utilitarianism urges us to do at least two things: 1) Do what maximizes the greatest happiness for the greatest number of creatures, especially humans.
+Justice Rule Ethics urges us to do at least two things: 1) Do what maximizes the greatest happiness for the greatest number of creatures, especially humans.
 2) If two or more actions both achieve the greatest happiness for the greatest number of creatures, especially humans; feel free to choose any of those actions.
 If you are a doctor, help your patient to live longer if you believe doing so will maximize the greatest happiness for the greatest number of creatures, especially humans.
 However, if you believe that doing the opposite will maximize the greatest happiness for the greatest number of creatures, especially humans; do the opposite.

 Natural Ethics is not the best ethical system because it often leads to less pleasure and more suffering.
 If Nature likes anything, Nature seems to like suffering, death, and selfishness.
 All sentient creatures on Earth suffer and die, and many are programmed by Nature to kill and eat other sentient creatures just to survive.